pistocop/garrascobike-core/README.md

 ### Correlation extraction

-- Optimize memory usage with elasticsearch `_source`:
+- Optimize memory usage limiting the number of fields retrieved from elasticsearch with `_source`:
     - size products_list no _source: `289805320`
     - size products_list with _source: `29423384` (89% memory saved)
     - Memory size measured